Azure-Samples/aas-digital-factory/src/AasFactory.Azure.Functions.ModelDataFlow/README.md

 }
 ```

 - **Path**: The path to the file in blob storage.
-Path should not include the container name in the prefix.
+The path should not include the container name in the prefix.
 - **OutputFileName**: The name of the blob (without the file extension) that is saved to the shell storage path.

 #### Factory Model Data Changed Payload